SJLennon/IBM-i-RPG-Free-CLP-Code/README.md

 Commands, CLLE, SQLRPGLE using SQL access to APIs.

-## Printing Techniques in RPG/**FREE
+## Printing

-Printing without O-Specs or Externally Defined Printer Files
+Technique for easy printing  in RPG/** without O-Specs or Externally Defined Printer Files

+## PRT_CL

+The PRTLN command to print a line from a CL program, including page control and headings

 ## GRP_JOB